wellrestedphp/wellrested/docs/source/messages.rst

 Messages and PSR-7
 ==================

 WellRESTed uses PSR-7_ as the interfaces for HTTP messages.
 This section provides an introduction to working with these interfaces and the implementations provided with WellRESTed.
-For more information, please read PSR-7_.
+For more information, please read about PSR-7_.

 Requests
 --------